coreyolson/financialmodelingprep/README.md

 A Node.js client for interacting with the [FinancialModelingPrep API](https://financialmodelingprep.com/), providing a wide range of financial data, including market, company, and economic data.
 This library is designed to make it easy to fetch financial information with simple method calls.

+#### Disclaimer

+This project is an independent initiative and has no affiliation with FinancialModelingPrep or its web API development.
+It is provided as a convenient way to interact with the FinancialModelingPrep API at [financialmodelingprep.com](https://financialmodelingprep.com).
+The library is provided "as is," without warranty of any kind, express or implied.
+Use this library at your own risk.
+The author assumes no responsibility for any issues or damages that may arise from using this library.

 ## Features

 - Access a variety of financial data endpoints (e.g., market data, company profiles, financial statements).